aspose-total/Aspose.Total-Products/total/en/net/conversion/xslfo-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XSLFO to TXT" h2="Export XSLFO File to TXT via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XSLFO files to TXT within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and reliable solution for developers who need to quickly and accurately convert XSLFO files to TXT.

+The process of converting XSLFO to TXT begins with Aspose.PDF for .NET, which is a powerful PDF manipulation API that enables developers to export XSLFO to XLSX.
+This API provides a wide range of features that allow developers to easily manipulate PDF documents, including the ability to export XSLFO to XLSX.

+Once the XSLFO file has been exported to XLSX, developers can then use Aspose.Cells for .NET to convert the XLSX to TXT.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to quickly and accurately convert XLSX to TXT.
+This API provides a wide range of features that allow developers to easily manipulate spreadsheets, including the ability to convert XLSX to TXT.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XSLFO file to TXT within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XSLFO to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to TXT.
+Using Aspose.Total for .NET, developers can easily and quickly convert XSLFO files to TXT within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and reliable solution for developers who need to quickly and accurately convert XSLFO files to TXT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}